stockc/mnug/public/speakers.md

     technologies, and hardware hacking.
 As a fast and lightweight way to write code, he started to use node.js / TypeScript to automate reoccurring tasks.

+*   <a name="martinh"></a>
+    **Martin H&ouml;fling**
+    Martin is a Principal Consultant at TNG Technology Consulting and focuses on cloud native technology and architecture of distributed systems.
+He is currently leading a team that builds interweaved web applications based on cloud-native technology for a larger organization.

 *   <a name="mathiasb"></a>
     **Mathias Buus Madsen**
     Mathias is a Node.js hacker based in Copenhagen who enjoys tinkering with